programmingstandards/messajs/README.md

 hasMessages(false);
 ```

-### Check if at least one message exists all the existing message keys
+### Check if at least one message exists for all the existing message keys
 ```
 hasMessages(true);
 ```